Shamilkv34/book/nostarch/chapter15.md

 and the next item.
 The last item in the list contains only a value called `Nil` without a next item.
 A cons list is produced by recursively calling the `cons` function.
 The canonical name to denote the base case of the recursion is `Nil`.
-Note that this is not the same as the “null” or “nil” concept in Chapter 6, which is an invalid or absent value.
+Note that this is not the same as the “null” or “nil” concept discussed in Chapter 6, which is an invalid or absent value.

 The cons list isn’t a commonly used data structure in Rust.
 Most of the time when you have a list of items in Rust, `Vec<T>` is a better choice to use.